varabyte/kobweb/README.md

 * support for responsive (i.e. mobile and desktop) design
 * shared, rich types between client and server
 * out-of-the-box Markdown support
-* a way to easily define server API routes
+* a way to easily define server API routes and persistent API streams
 * an open source foundation that the community can extend
 * and much, much more!